-The purpose of a HomeStyle loan must be purchased or a limited cash-out refinance.
-Borrowers that have a 1 to 4-unit principal residences, one-unit second homes or one-unit investor properties units, such as a condo, are eligible.
-According to guidelines, any type of renovation project is acceptable, as long as the repair permanently fixes the home and adds value.
+The purpose of a HomeStyle loan must be a purchase or a limited cash-out refinance.
+Borrowers that have one to four-unit principal residences, one-unit second homes, or one-unit investor property units, such as a condo, are eligible.
+According to the guidelines, any type of renovation project is acceptable, as long as the repair permanently fixes the home and adds value.

-Fannie Mae accepts a wide variety of applicants, such as individual homebuyers, investors, nonprofit organizations or local government agencies.
+Fannie Mae accepts a wide variety of applicants, such as individual homebuyers, investors, nonprofit organizations, or local government agencies.
 However, borrowers must meet a specific loan-to-value (LTV) ratio.
-For example, for purchase transactions, the LTV ratio is based on the lesser of the following:
+For example, on purchase transactions, the LTV ratio is based on the lesser of the following:

 - a.
 Purchase price and cost of renovation